zrythm/zrythm/doc/user/getting-started/system-requirements.rst

   quality than integrated sound cards (especially if recording audio).
 MIDI keyboard
-  For quickly trying out melodies or recording.
+  For quickly trying out melodies, recording and controlling knobs and buttons.

 JACK
 ----